-In the U.S. individual states have the power to regulate DUI penalties; while all states impose penalties for driving with a BAC (blood alcohol content) > 0.08, some, such as Colorado, impose criminal penalties above 0.05.
+In the U.S. individual states have the power to regulate DUI penalties; while all states impose penalties for driving with a BAC (blood alcohol content, or blood alcohol concentration) > 0.08, some, such as Colorado, impose criminal penalties above 0.05.

 Drivers under 21 are held to stricter standards under zero tolerance laws because they are not legally allowed to drink.
 Adopted in varying forms in all states, these laws hold the driver to much lower blood alcohol content levels for criminal and/or license suspension purposes, commonly 0.01% to 0.05%.
 Federal Motor Carrier Safety Administration mandates a 0.04% BAC limit for drivers driving a commercial vehicle which requires a commercial driver's license.

 Sometimes proxies such as breath PPM may be used to calculate blood alcohol content.
 Most states have these measures and proxies coded into the law to provide prima facie cases, just like speed limits.
 This means a driver measured to be over the allowed blood alcohol content limit gets automatic penalties.
 But even below those levels, drivers can have civil liability and other criminal guilt.
 For example, in some state statutes (for example Arizona), any driving impairment to any degree caused by alcohol consumption can be a civil or criminal offense in addition to other offenses at higher blood alcohol content levels.